Extreme and Hard Easter Egg Hunt Ideas

 There are several things you can do to make a traditional hunt more challenging for older kids.

-Find creative hiding places to give an hunt more appeal.
+Find creative hiding places to give a hunt more appeal.
 If you can, have the hunt in a different or unfamiliar location this year.
-Hide items in the woods or a park, pick a place that has a lot of nooks and crannies, and don't limit yourself to hiding things on the ground (what about in the crook of a tree branch or on the side of the house?).
+Hide items in the woods or a park, pick a place that has a lot of nooks and crannies, and don't limit yourself to hiding things on the ground.
+(What about in the crook of a tree branch or on the side of the house?)
 Make the boundaries larger to increase the places eggs can be hidden.

 The older kids can look for the more complex hiding spots while the younger kids can find easily hidden eggs.

 Glow-in-the-Dark Egg Hunt